 A program's treatment capacity is the number of clients that can be served at any point in time.
-Providers will on longer have to notify the COR and DHCS when programs are over 90% of their contracted capacity with 7 days via email at: DHCSPerinatal@dhcs.ca.gov.
+Providers shall notify the COR and DHCS when programs are over 90% of their contracted capacity with 7 days via email at: DHCSPerinatal@dhcs.ca.gov.